Flexitarian Diet: Benefits, Meal Plan, & How Does it Work

 1. May Lack Essential Nutrients

 It may be challenging to get the right balance of nutrients for some people, especially if you are not used to planning your meals and find it difficult to keep track of your nutrient intake.
 A flexitarian diet may not provide enough of certain nutrients, such as iron, calcium, and vitamin B12, that are typically found in animal products.
-Studies have shown that vegetarians, and particularly vegans, consume less protein, iodine, EPAi XEicosapentaenoic acid; a type of omega-3 fatty acid obtained from fish oil that may help reduce cellular inflammation. , and DHAi XDocosahexaenoic acid; a type of omega-3 fatty acid obtained from fish oil that aids in boosting brain health. on average than meat eaters (2).
+Studies have shown that vegetarians, and particularly vegans, consume less protein, iodine, EPAi Eicosapentaenoic acid; a type of omega-3 fatty acid obtained from fish oil that may help reduce cellular inflammation. , and DHAi Docosahexaenoic acid; a type of omega-3 fatty acid obtained from fish oil that aids in boosting brain health. on average than meat eaters (2).

 protip_icon Quick Tip